Asininite/ObsidianVault/Obsidian Vault/! Placement/! Data Structures/Paging System.md

-Okay, let's break down paging systems.
-This is a fundamental memory management scheme used by operating systems.

-**What is Paging?**

 At its core, paging is a technique that allows a process's physical address space to be **non-contiguous**.
 It solves problems like:

 1.  **External Fragmentation:** This occurs when free memory is broken into small pieces, none of which are large enough to satisfy a request, even though the total free memory might be sufficient.
 Paging eliminates this for process allocation.